Module constriction.stream.queue

 Classes

-class RangeDecoder (self, compressed)
+class RangeDecoder (compressed)

 A decoder of data that was previously encoded with a RangeEncoder.

 The constructor expects a single argument compressed, which has to be a rank-1 numpy array with dtype=np.uint32 that contains the compressed data (as returned by the method get_compressed of a RangeEncoder).
-The provided compressed data gets copied in to an internal buffer of the RangeDecoder.
+The provided compressed data gets copied into an internal buffer of the RangeDecoder.

 To decode data with a RangeDecoder, call its method decode one or more times.
 Each decoding operation consumes some portion of the compressed data from the RangeDecoder's internal buffer.